jackeys/Power-Armor-to-the-People/Documentation/Plugin Details.md

 **Dependencies:** Gunner Outfit Pack (Standalone)

+## Power Armor to the People - Gunner Outfit Pack LL Integration.esp
+**Description:** Allows the new enemies from both Power Armor to the People and from the Gunner Outfit Pack - NPC Leveled List Integration to spawn

+**Dependencies:** Gunner Outfit Pack - NPC Leveled List Integration

 ## Power Armor to the People - Gunners vs Minutemen CC.esp
 **Description:** Adds the paint jobs from the Gunners vs Minutemen Creation Club content to enemies in Power Armor to the People